by Mommy Emily

 We’ve been in the Uganda villages for about three years now.
 It is our hope that within the next two years the land will begin producing enough food to not only sustain the girls and their babies at the school, but to enable pastors to do their own outreaches within communities.
 As of this month, funds have been sent for the school to be registered as a community school.
 This will mean that they can open their doors to teen mothers across the country and parents will pay what they can to help offset the costs.
 Meanwhile micro-investment projects are taking place — pastors are joining together to run a pig farm in the slums, and a kerosene shop in the villages.
 This will allow them to not only sustain their families but to help others.

-We’re also working with the pastors in Sierra Leone, Liberia, and South Sudan to draw up five year sustainability plans — the vision and budget towards their plans for sustainability for their countries.
+We’re also working with the pastors in Sierra Leone, Liberia, and South Sudan to draw up sustainability plans — the vision and budget towards their plans for sustainability for their countries.
 These plans outline how the church, sustained by microloan projects and savings groups for the pastors and congregations, can then care for their community through building schools, digging bore holes, and starting livestock and brick building programs for widows, jajjas and youth.
 Once these members of society are equipped, the children are then able to be cared for by their own families.

 Read South Sudan’s vision HERE, as a perfect example of how the Lord is leading these pastors.
 Please note, this is THEIR vision.
 Not ours.
 This is their heart for their people — all we do is prayerfully send whatever comes in each month, and then they account for how they’ve spend it according to the five year strategic plan.